-Note: Knee exercises #6 and 7 are balance exercises.
+Note: Knee exercises #6 and 7 are intro balance exercises.

 #6 Heel raises

-Keep your knees in line and lift your heel as high as possible.
+Keep your knees in line and lift your heel toward your rear end, as high as possible.
 Stand upright when you lift your heel.
-You will feel your hamstrings during this exercise, and you may feel a stretch in the front of your thigh.
-Repeat up to 20 times on each side.
+You will feel your hamstring muscles during this exercise, and you may feel a stretch in the front of your thigh.
+Repeat up to 20 times per side.
 Add an ankle weight to increase the challenge.